WebAssembly/component-model/design/mvp/WIT.md

 The `as` syntax can be optionally used to specify a name that should be assigned to the interface.
 Otherwise the name is inferred from `use-path`.

+As a future extension, WIT, components and component registries may allow nesting both namespaces and packages, which would then generalize the syntax of `use-path` as suggested by the 🪺 suffixed rule.

 ## Item: `world`